 My brother Jason and I have the same donor and were born 8 months apart.
 He found my DSR profile on New Year's Day of 2014, and we met each other in person shortly after.
 We felt an instant connection, and feel so lucky to have found each other.
 This picture is from my wedding in 2015.
 You can see how close we've become!
 All thanks to you and the DSR.

-The University of Cambridge in the UK, in coordination with the New School in NY, have completed face-to-face interviews with DSR families to obtain more in-depth information about the experiences of contact amongst families and...
+The University of Cambridge in the UK, in coordination with the New School in NY, conducted face-to-face interviews with DSR families to obtain more in-depth information about the experiences of contact amongst families.
+Two 2016 papers have resulted: